Itinerary & Schedule Guide

 • Include travel time — add buffer items between activities ("30-min drive to venue") so the schedule feels realistic, not aspirational.

 • Use a host-only itinerary for sensitive timing — vendor cues, surprise reveals, payment timing.
-Tap Hide on the Guests row in the manager.
+Set it to Hosts only in the manager — your external vendor crew sees it automatically, but regular guests don't.

 • Link to calendar sync — remind guests they can sync the itinerary to their own calendar so they get native reminders.
 Details in the calendar sync guide.